 Certain other roads are known as 'restricted routes', and during 'restricted hours' (evenings and weekends) lorry drivers need permission from London Councils to use them.
 Even during these restricted hours, you must commit to using the ERN as much as you can.

-You can request a copy of a map showing ERN and restricted routes, and the boundary of the scheme, via London Lorry Control.
+You can view a map showing ERN and restricted routes, and the boundary of the scheme on the London Councils website.